TALIS Reading/Resources List

-- Add websites and other (open access) links to the reading list as you are browsing them by installing the bookmark tool.
+- Add websites and other (open access, open educational resources) links to the reading list as you are browsing them by installing the bookmark tool.

 - Using newspaper articles, there are a few extra steps particularly if they are not open access.
 If you need to get an article such as this, liaise with your Liaison Librarian.